ninascarpelli/ninascarpelli.github.io/MotifAnalysisComplete.md

 ### Step7: ```7_CropSpectrogram```
 ### Step8: ```8_FeatureExtraction```

-Steps 6, 7 and 8 go together and they create a file with all the motifs; crop the spectrograms so we can use them in the labelling process and then do the wavelet feature extraction that will be used in the random forest algorithm
+Steps 6, 7 and 8 go together and they create a file with all the motifs; crop the spectrograms so we can use them in the labelling process and then do the wavelet feature extraction that will be used in the random forest algorithm.
+I've had to make some modifications on the spectrogram crop part (line 732), because the folders where my files were have a different name.
+Should be easy to adapt the code, though, you'll just need the pattern of the folders to look for.
+I'll try to improve that for the future, but for now I'll leave it as is (sorry, but again, I'm happy to help adapting the code as necessary)

 ```
 for (geo in geo_id) {